logancarlile97/HomelabShutdown/README.md

   <li>You can find the path by running: <code>whereis {command}</code></li></ul>

 The default PowerOn CSV file is <code>powerOn.csv</code> however this may be changed in <code>mainPowerOn.py</code>

+### What happens when running PowerOn?
+* PowerOn will retrive information from one row in the <code>powerOn.csv</code> file
+* PowerOn will ping the Remote Machine's IP address, retrived from <code>powerOn.csv</code>
+* If PowerOn is able to ping the IP it will move to the next row in <code>powerOn.csv</code>
+* If PowerOn is not able to ping the IP it will run the power on command, retrived from the <code>powerOn.csv</code> then go to the next row